Inkatha/malik-inkatha-blog/content/blog/teaching-a-video-game-design-class/index.md

 ---
-title: Teaching a Video Game Design Class
+title: Teaching a Video Game Design Class - Part I
 date: "2022-04-11T22:12:03.284Z"
-description: "Hello World"
+description: "Part I: Breakdown of teaching a video game design class at IMAN (Inner-City Muslim Action Network)"
 ---

 When I was called by a friend and asked if I’d like to teach a video game design class for Arts and Culture program for [IMAN (Inner-City Muslim Action Network)](https://www.imancentral.org/arts-culture/), I was elated and nervous.
 My background is primarily in web development, but would I be able to learn enough in a week to teach a 5 week class? **CHALLENGE ACCEPTED** 👏🏾.